tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 If stepping away and taking a walk doesn't do the same thing for you, try to find what does (maybe give [hammocks](https://www.youtube.com/watch?v=f84n5oFoZBc) a try).
 Find a practice that helps you separate yourself from the actual work involved with updating code and get into a headspace of curiosity and exploration.

-## When to Implement Feedback
+### Objectively Analyze

 Depending on the situation, it may or may not make sense to invest in changes suggested during a code review.
 The determining factor of whether it makes sense is _not_ how we feel that day, though.
-At this point, we have set ourselves up to avoid being driven by our feelings.
-We've prepared ourselves to be emotionally ready for code review feedback and have taken steps to begin to process the feedback dispassionately.
-So, what do we do with the code review comments we've received?
-We should find objective parameters with which to judge our options.

 When analyzing the feedback, ask yourself questions like: do we have a deadline, is either solution objectively better for our needs (speed, memory usage, etc.), and does going forward with the current solution make it harder to use the suggested solution in the future?
 The answers to these questions provide more objective points of discussion when comparing alternative solutions.